 Ads for prescription and over-the-counter drugs are everywhere—on the Internet and on TV, on billboards and in magazines.
 Some of these ads promise not only to solve our medical problems but to bring us happiness, contentment, and the good life.

 Other ads appeal to our fears about our health.
 Their underlying message is this: You appear to be healthy, but a deadly heart attack, a hip fracture, or some other medical catastrophe could occur at any time.
 Therefore, you should take a prescription drug to prevent such problems.

 Drug companies claim that direct-to-consumer (DTC) advertising is good because the ads educate the public and encourage people to be read involved in their medical choices.
 But drug companies have a serious conflict of interest when it comes to educating the public: They have a vested interest in convincing people to take their drugs.
 The read people use their products, the larger the drug companies’ profits.
-In 2012 the pharmaceutical industry advertising drugs directly to consumers.
+In 2012 the pharmaceutical industry spent over $3 billion advertising drugs directly to consumers.